PSLmodels/Tax-Calculator/CODING.md

 style we mean primarily the vertical and horizontal spacing of the code and the naming of new variables.

-You main objective is to write Python code that is indistinguishable in style from existing code in the repository.
+The main objective is to write Python code that is indistinguishable in style from existing code in the repository.
 In other words, after your new code is merged with existing code it should be difficult for somebody else to determine what you contributed.